jakobzhao/geog458/readme.md

 **Labs:** You need to finish all four labs by the due date.
 In order to help you work on each lab, we will walk through most of the labs in class.

+**Think Pieces:** for week 1 to 8, there will be weekly reading assignments.
+To evaluate your reflection upon each week's reading material, we set up a discussion board for each week.
+You need to submit think pieces to **3** out of the 8 weeks' discussion topics.

 **Participation in in-class discussion:** Complete all assigned readings and get familiar with the lab instructions before class meetings, and actively participate in critical discussions of those readings.

 ~~**Final Collaborative Project:** During the quarter, you will work with your group members to work on a collaborative project.
 During the final week, you will present your final project in class.
 The requirement for the final project will be published soon.~~